kamping-site/kamping/docs/documentation_guidelines.md

 # Structuring the Documentation
 [Doxygen] can be used to [group] different parts of the documentation independent of the structure of the source code.
-We want to keep the number of groups small but still use this feature to make different aspects of KaMPI.ng easily discoverable in the documentation.
+We want to keep the number of groups small but still use this feature to make different aspects of KaMPIng easily discoverable in the documentation.
 Documentation can be added to a group via the `@addtogroup` command, e.g.,

 ```cpp